 When we are talking adoption or fostering, it shouldn’t make a big difference whether the parents themselves are married or single – if they’re Christians, then their church community should be sharing their burdens and their joys alongside them.

 ‘It takes a village to raise a child,’ as the old proverb goes.
 God has always been calling communities to take seriously the job of caring for children, but particularly when the child cannot live with his birth family.

 None of us can raise children on our own – we weren’t meant to.
-Married couples with children, whether biological or adopted or both (like us), need the support of their church family.
+Married couples with children, whether biological or adopted (or both, in a blended family set-up), need the support of their church family.
 Single parents with children, whether biological, adopted or both, also need our support.